adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 As Peter Michaux demonstrates in *Feature Detection: State of the art browser scripting* [[2](#ref2)], the mere presence of an API is not necessarily enough to determine reliable usage.
 This is where feature *testing* comes in.

-Polyfills *tend* to just detect the presence of an API; they do not iron out the bugs or inconsistencies found across the breadth of browsers; even if they did, they would have to override the original, whereby the override may contain a reference to the original &mdash; a dangerous and unnecessary way to go.
+Polyfills *tend* to just detect the presence of an API; they do not iron out the bugs or inconsistencies found across the breadth of browsers; even if they did, they would have to override the original, whereby the override may contain a reference to the original&mdash;a dangerous and unnecessary way to go.
 This is why facades are useful as we will see later on.

 ## Decoupling browser and application logic